 \section{Technical Lemmas}

-To apply Lemma \ref{lem:abstract}, we need to find lower bounds for $S_L(P)$ and upper bounds for $\dam_{L,P}(p,q)$.
-In this section, we collect some technical lemmas regarding bounds for $S_L(P)$ and upper bounds for $\dam_{L,P}(p,q)$. \begin{lemma} Let $L$ be a list assignment on an $n$-vertex path $P$, where $n$ is odd and $\sizeof{L(v_i)} = 4m$ for all $i$.
-Then
+To apply Lemma \ref{lem:abstract}, we need to find lower bounds for $S_L(P)$ and upper bounds for $\dam_{L,P}(S,T)$.
+In this section, we collect some technical lemmas regarding such bounds. \begin{lemma} If $L$ is a list assignment on an $n$-vertex path $P$, where $n$ is odd and $\sizeof{L(v_i)} = 4m$ for all $i$, then